docopt/docopt/docs/index.rst

   You can "stack" several of one-letter options, e.g. ``-oiv`` which will be the same as ``-o -i -v``.
 The options can have arguments, e.g. ``--input=FILE`` or ``-i FILE`` or even ``-iFILE``.
-However it is important that you specify all the option descriptions (see next section).
+However it is important that you specify all the option-descriptions (see next section).
 - **commands** are words that do *not* follow the described above conventions of ``--options`` or ``<arguments>`` or ``ARGUMENTS``.